 Simple harmonic motion is a periodic motion in which a particle move to and fro repeatedly about a mean position in presence of restoring force.
 Mean position is the central position where particle’s displacement is zero or where particle is at equilibrium position.
+Examples of shm plays important roles in our daily life as well as understanding different physical phenomenons.

 What is amplitude in SHM?